MaayanLab/clustergrammer-docs/docs/_build_html/_sources/app_integration.txt

   :alt: GEN3VA Gene Expression
   :target: http://amp.pharm.mssm.edu/gen3va/report/approved/BioGPS_human

-  `GEN3VA`_ uses Clustergrammer's core libraries, :ref:`clustergrammer_js` and :ref:`clustergrammer_py`, to visualie gnee expression signatures and enrichment analysis results.
+  `GEN3VA`_ uses Clustergrammer's core libraries, :ref:`clustergrammer_js` and :ref:`clustergrammer_py`, to visualize gene expression signatures and enrichment analysis results.

 L1000CDS2
 =========
-`L1000CDS2`_ uses the :ref:`clustergrammer_web`'s API to produce interactive heatmaps of perturbagen gene signatures that mimic or reverse an input gene signature.
-This can be useful for users that are interested in the specific genes that are differentially regulated by the identified perturbagens.
+`L1000CDS2`_ uses the :ref:`clustergrammer_web` API to produce interactive heatmaps of perturbagen gene signatures that mimic or reverse an input gene signature.
+This can be useful for users who are interested in the specific genes that are differentially regulated by the identified perturbagens.

 .. figure:: _static/l1000cds2_screenshot.png
   :width: 800px